aishanaaz19/digisolve/README.md

 Digisolve-The digital agency
-Dummy website for learning purpose.
+A Dummy website made for learning purpose.